Mitogenie/CeMiA_old/README.md

 All the tools analyze one cell at a time.
 However, Cell Catcher and Mito Miner, benefit from Multi-Threading, where applicable, to enhance the performance.
 ###### Requirements
   - CeMiA toolkit is developed in Jupyter notebooks using Python 3.
 Since it benefits from a wide range of Python libraries, along with Jupyter notebooks, we suggest installing Anaconda distribution of Python (V 3.7). --> [Download Anaconda](https://www.anaconda.com/distribution/)
-  - While Anaconda installation takes care of most of the library requirements for CeMiA, there is only one more library (OpenCV) that needs to be installed, which can be done through command line.
+  - While Anaconda installation takes care of most of the library requirements for CeMiA, there is only one more library (OpenCV) that needs to be installed, which can be done through the command line.
+(You just need to copy and run the following command. (without the $))
     - Windows: Use Anaconda Prompt.
     - MacOS, Linux: Use Terminal.
 ```sh